Work With Us

 Desk Assistants (DA)

-Residence Hall Desk Assistants, a Work-Study preferred position that, are responsible for all office operations during their office hours.
-The Desk Assistants report to the Assistant Hall Director and Hall Director of the building they may work closely with the Resident Assistants (RAs) in that building.
-A TCU Desk Assistant represents the Residence Hall in which they work, as well as the TCU community as a whole.
+Desk Assistants are responsible for the front desk operations in each residence hall.
+Primary duties of a Desk Assistant include customer service, community building, and safety.
+The Desk Assistants report to the Assistant Hall Director of the building.
+They may also work with Resident Assistants (RAs) in that building.
+A TCU Desk Assistant represents the residence hall in which they work, as well as the TCU Community as a whole.

 Housing Student Assistants (HSA)

 The Housing Student Assistant (HSA) position is a student leadership opportunity in the Office of Housing & Residence Life (HRL).
 The primary responsibilities of the HSA are to serve as a customer service representative for HRL, work as a receptionist for the front desk in the central office, provide residence hall tours, represent HRL at recruiting and informational forums throughout the year. and articulate policies, services and resources provided by HRL and TCU as a whole to students, parents, faculty, staff and other guests.

 In addition, the HSA will be responsible for light office work such as filing, data entry, and running errands to various campus departments.
 Other duties may be assigned as needed to fulfill departmental needs.
 HSAs are selected on the basis of their intellect, leadership qualities, willingness to assume responsibilities, and their ability to relate to residents, students, parents, faculty, staff and other guests.

 HSAs are first and foremost a student who is obliged to maintain at least a 2.5 semester grade point average during every semester of employment.
 In addition, HSAs must be work study approved and remain in good standing with the university, both judicially and financially.